 - Joint pain

-An infection with the Zika virus during pregnancy can cause problems with the pregnancy, at birth, and with the baby.
-The biggest risk of the Zika Virus is to pregnant women.
-A Zika Virus infection can cause serious birth defects such as microcephaly, where the brain and head of the developing foetus does not develop correctly leading to life limiting conditions and early death.
+An infection with the Zika virus during pregnancy can cause serious birth defects such as microcephaly, where the brain and head of the developing foetus do not develop correctly, leading to life-limiting conditions and early death.

 How is an infection with the Zika virus treated?

 Aside from drinking plenty of water and taking pain killers, there is currently no specific treatment to help relieve the symptoms associated with the Zika virus.